pkhare/pdf_search/README.md

-# PDF Search
+# PDF Search - RAG
-A short exercise demonstrating a pipeline for document ingestion, search, and query.
+A short exercise demonstrating a pipeline for document ingestion, search, and query (RAG based approach) using LLM (Open AI) and vector database.

 Dependencies (also highlighted in requirements.txt):
 * PyMuPDF